 Czechs often think that Americans are overly nice to the point of fakeness, particularly when they ask “How are you?” but don’t wait to hear the answer.
 I try to explain that this is just an American formality, but the Czechs don’t get it.
 Why do you want to know how I am?
 I’m hungry, tired, angry, need a beer!
 That’s how I am!

 Once you transcend the transactional relationship into teacher-student or friends, Czechs are some of the warmest, most sincere people I know.
 They are curious and educated and I’ve grown to value my friendships with Czechs of all ages.

 Another not so great trait is the xenophobia (though not directed at English teachers, truly).
 The bias against the ‘other’ goes waaaay back to a history of oppression by foreign invaders lasting all the way up until about 30 years ago and continues sadly to today’s reluctance to welcome the refugees flooding European shores.
 I also think it comes from a lack of exposure to the ‘other’.
 Czechia is very homogeneous, unlike other European nations, and it suffers for it.

-Kafka wrote this oft-repeated description of his hometown of Prague.
-My favorite question to ask expats is, “What do you love most about living in Prague” because I often find my own answers are mirrored in theirs: The architecture, the castle, the quality of life, the growing foodie and coffee culture, the festivals, the public space, the nightlife, the parks and beer gardens, the low cost of living, the Czech people!
+“This dear little mother has sharp claws”: Kafka wrote this oft-repeated description of his hometown of Prague.
+My favorite question to ask expats is, “What do you love most about living in Prague” because I often find my own answers are mirrored in theirs: The architecture, the castle, the quality of life, the growing foodie and coffee culture, the festivals, the public space, the nightlife, the parks, and beer gardens, the low cost of living, the Czech people!